mjf1406/viziers-vault-app/RATE_LIMITS.md

 <!-- @format -->

-I'll analyze your app to identify areas where rate limiting would be beneficial.
-Let me start by examining the current codebase structure and understanding how Instant DB is being used.

-Search files...
-Search files...
-Search files...
-Now let me examine the specific generator pages and API endpoints to understand the data generation patterns:

-Search files...
-Ran tool
-Ran tool
-Ran tool
-Now let me look for any existing API routes and examine the authentication patterns:

-Ran tool
-Search files...
-Ran tool
-Based on my analysis of your Vizier's Vault app, I can identify several areas where rate limiting would be beneficial.
-Let me create a comprehensive assessment:

-Ran tool

 ## Rate Limiting Analysis for Vizier's Vault

 After analyzing your app, I've identified several areas where rate limiting would be beneficial, especially considering you're using Instant DB which has its own transaction limits.
 Here are the key areas: